Real Name | Michael Clarke Duncan |

 Fact Sheet

-- Wondering where Michael Clarke Duncan is from?
-Michael Clarke Duncan is from American!
+- Michael Clarke Duncan is American

-- Michael Clarke Duncan works as a(n) Actor
+- Michael Clarke Duncan is a(n) Actor

 - Is Michael Clarke Duncan single or married?
 Michael Clarke Duncan is Single!